malikmouhiidine/bookmarks/README.md

 # Learning Lists

-Create lists to organize books and articles to read, at least that's my use case for the program.
+A command line tool to Create lists to organize books and articles to read, at least that's my use case for the program.

 # At a Bigger scope